minprog/programmeren-1/problems/greedy/cash.md

 ### Style

 Keeping your code tidy might be hard at first.
 To get a bit of help, use `style50`!
 It will recommend, in **red**, to remove some newlines or spaces from your code, and, in **green**, to add some.
+It might even give you another hint or two.

 ~~~~
 style50 greedy.c